flowchain/devify-server/templates/201-web-of-things-dashboard/README.md

 ```
 .
-├── README.md *This file*
+├── README.md
 ├── esp8266
-│   └── coap-temperature.lua *The sample code of "Temperature Node"*
+│   └── coap-temperature.lua  The sample code of "Temperature Node"
 ├── package.json
-├── server.js *The sample code of "Endpoint"*
+├── server.js                 The sample code of "Endpoint"
-└── server.proxy.js *The sample code of "Proxy"*
+└── server.proxy.js           The sample code of "Proxy"
 ```

 We will deploy this project to Azure App Service.
 Azure App Service will run ```server.js``` automatically after we finish deploying our project.